Elton John: Sexuality and family

-In the late 1960s, John was engaged to be married to his first lover, secretary Linda Woodrow, who is mentioned in the song "Someone Saved My Life Tonight".
+In the late 1960s John was engaged to be married to his first lover, secretary Linda Woodrow, who is mentioned in the song "Someone Saved My Life Tonight".
 Woodrow provided financial assistance to John and Taupin at the time.
 John ended the relationship two weeks before their intended wedding, after being advised by Taupin and Long John Baldry.
-In 2020, John helped pay for Woodrow's medical fees upon her request, despite having lost contact with her 50 years previously.
+In 2020 John helped to pay for Woodrow's medical fees upon her request, despite having lost contact with her 50 years previously.

-In 1970, right after his first US shows in Los Angeles, he lost his virginity to and started his first gay relationship with John Reid, the Tamla Motown label manager for the UK, who later became John's manager.
+In 1970, right after his first US shows in Los Angeles, John lost his virginity to and started his first gay relationship with John Reid, the Tamla Motown label manager for the UK, who later became John's manager.
 The relationship ended five years later, although Reid remained his manager until 1998.

-John married German recording engineer Renate Blauel on 14 February 1984, in an extravagant wedding ceremony at Darling Point, New South Wales, Australia.
+John married Renate Blauel, his friend and a German recording engineer, on 14 February 1984, at St Mark's Church, Darling Point, Sydney, Australia.
 Blauel said she attempted suicide during their honeymoon in St-Tropez after John told her that he wanted to end the union.
 Their marriage ended in divorce in 1988.
-John stated, "She was the classiest woman I've ever met, but it wasn't meant to be.
+John stated: "She was the classiest woman I've ever met, but it wasn't meant to be.
 I was living a lie."
-In 2020, Blauel sued John for writing about their relationship in his 2019 Me: Elton John Official Autobiography, which she claimed broke the terms of their divorce agreement.
+In 2020 Blauel sued John for writing about their relationship in his 2019 Me: Elton John Official Autobiography, which she claimed broke the terms of their divorce agreement.
 The case was settled later the same year.